duckietown/docs-AIDO/book/AIDO/60_manual/40_architecture.md

 # Evaluation architecture {#arch status=beta}

-This section explains exactly what is going on behind the scenes when you create a submission.
+This section explains what happens behind the scenes when you create a submission on the current `ente` lane-following stack.

 ## Actors

 We have the following actors:

 * Your *host computer*, where you initiate the submission.
-* The *Challenges Server*, currently available at [here](http://challenges.duckietown.org).
+* The *Challenges Server*, currently exposed publicly at [https://staging-challenges.duckietown.com](https://staging-challenges.duckietown.com).
-* An *evaluator*; many are available online, but you can run one also on your host computer.
+* An *evaluator runner*, which can run online or locally.
+* The *solution container* that you build from your submission repository.
+* The *Duckiematrix evaluator stack*, which runs the simulation engine and renderer sidecar.

 ## Steps

 ### Building

 * You run `dts challenges submit` on the host computer.
-* The `challenges submit` command of the Duckietown Shell `dts` looks for a file called `submission.yaml` that contains the name of the challenge to submit to.
+* The `dts` command looks for a file called `submission.yaml` in the current directory.
+* `submission.yaml` declares the challenge name, protocol, and optional user label and payload.
-* The container is built using the `Dockerfile` in the current directory.
+* The solution image is built from the local `Dockerfile`.
-* The container is pushed to DockerHub under your account, in a repo called `![username]/![challenge]-solution`.
+* The image is pushed to a container registry and identified by an immutable digest before the submission is registered.

 ### Submission

-* The host computer connects to the Challenges Server using REST and proposes the submission.
-The information passed includes the label of the container, the challenge name and protocol, and an optional user label and JSON payload.
+* The host computer connects to the Challenges Server and proposes the submission.
+* The information passed includes the image digest, the challenge name, the protocol, the optional user label, and the optional JSON payload.
-* The Challenges Server checks that the challenge exists, the protocol declared is compatible, and that you have a valid token.
+* The server checks that the challenge exists, the declared protocol is compatible, and your token is valid.

 ### Waiting